FelixKrueger/GEO-submissions/README.md

 ## The metadata spreadsheet

-A template for the metadata spreadsheet can be downloaded from GEO here: https://www.ncbi.nlm.nih.gov/geo/info/examples/seq_template.xlsx
-This is really just for your information, we will
+A template for the metadata spreadsheet can be [downloaded from GEO](https://www.ncbi.nlm.nih.gov/geo/info/examples/seq_template.xlsx).
+This is really just for your information, as we will aim to send you this spreadsheet once it has been populated with the technical information about files, their md5sums etc.

 ### Reviewer token